 - 9 Awesomely Inclusive Ad Campaigns That Show How Varied Families Can Be

-According to a new study2 by Deloitte-owned agency Heat, the benefits to increasing diversity are clear.
+According to a new study by Deloitte-owned agency Heat, the benefits to increasing diversity are clear.

 Furthering the original ad spend and reach of the materials, these ads often become viral, with social commentary articles and videos published to praise the inclusivity.
 The earned media multiplies the reach of the advertising material, increasing the return to the company.

 However, it’s important to be inclusive in advertising in the right way.
-Maggie Gross, Heat’s head of strategy said, “It’s less about checking a box and making sure, frankly, you have a woman or a person of color in your ad…It’s about recognizing that people are complex….
-It’s no longer a question of if you should do this but if you can afford not to.”3
+“It’s less about checking a box and making sure, frankly, you have a woman or a person of colour in your ad…It’s about recognizing that people are complex….
+It’s no longer a question of if you should do this but if you can afford not to,” said Maggie Gross, Heat’s head of strategy.

 With Canada’s commitment to multiculturalism, and the clear benefits that have been shown in creating inclusive advertising collateral, shifting your advertising strategy makes strategic sense.

 LAT Multilingual helps companies connect with a diverse marketplace.
 Multicultural marketing is what we do.
 We are a diverse team of language and marketing specialists who share a passion for communication and connecting with authenticity.
 We know we can improve your bottom line through strategic messaging and advertising that leverages multicultural marketing best practices.

 Contact LAT Marketing Experts to find how you can excel through diverse advertising.